Lubbock Salvation Army prepared to serve 500 on Thanksgiving Day

 “We’ve got turkey, dressing, gravy, rolls, broccoli casserole, green bean casserole, sweet potato casserole, mashed potatoes; we’ve got all the fixings,” Hitt said.

-She says the family dinner makes a difference in the lives of those who have no family, and unity around a holiday meal is something they have been missing.
+She said the family dinner makes a difference in the lives of those who have no family, and unity around a holiday meal is something they have been missing.

 “This year we are super excited our doors are open.
 We are going to get to hug them, and it’s just going to be great,” Hitt said.

-Hitt says seeing people walk through the door and leaving with full bellies and happiness is why she chooses to spend her Thanksgiving with them.
+Hitt said seeing people walk through the door and leaving with full bellies and happiness is why she chooses to spend her Thanksgiving with them.

 “We’ve got the spread, all we need is the people, it’s going to be a great year,” Hitt said.